"They did a couple of different surveys. They they had one "bucket" survey asking about

 "It's just kind of a draw for people to come up and go "Hey, what's that?
 I didn't know you guys had that" and it's a good conversation starter.

-So we take, we take Library of Things "Things" to most of the pop ups that we do."
+So we take "Things" to most of the pop-ups that we do."

-We were in awe of the immense diversity of collections we saw in contrast to prior research which painted
+We were in awe of the immense diversity of collections in contrast to prior research which painted